 This year's Union Square Tree Lighting Ceremony (Macy's 30th Annual Tree Lighting Ceremony) is on Friday, November 29, 2019.
 Festivities begin at 6pm with the tree lighting scheduled for 6:40pm.
 Get to Union Square early for the best spot.
 The tree illuminates every night throughout the holidays.

 This year's Rainbow World Tree of Hope will once again be at Grace Cathedral.
-The lighting of this tree will take place on Monday, December 3.
-Events will kick off at 6:30pm with a performance by the Lesbian Gay Chorus of San Francisco and Lauren Meyer.
+The lighting of this tree will take place on Tuesday, December 10.
+Events will kick off at 6:30pm with a performance by the 42nd St Moon Production of SCROOGE IN LOVE cast members.
 Additional performances start at 7pm.

 The ceremony begins with Dickens-era costumed carolers and ends with kids getting their picture taken with Santa.
 They will also offer cider, hot chocolate, and cookies.